 …can add upward of $16,000 per year in revenue.

-The downside to this podcast approach is that it can be costly—both in terms of time and money.
+The downside to the podcast approach is it can be costly—both in terms of time and money.
 It takes time to build a relationship with a new audience.
 You’ll also need equipment, such as a high-quality microphone and editing software, to produce the podcast itself.

 But get it right and there’s the potential to add another lucrative revenue stream to your blogging business.

 How long does it take to make money blogging?